cysouw/qlcData/cran-comments.md

 ## New submission

 Package was archived on CRAN

+## Comments to review

+- literature reference added to DESCRIPTION
+- handling of par() improved as suggested
+- \dontrun replaced by \donttest
+- The use of "<<-" does not change anything in the global environment, no change

 ## This is a minor update to get this package back on CRAN